A multiscale Machine Learning based Software for the Simulation of Catalytic Processes

 Introduction

 The reduction of the environmental footprint of the chemical and related industries is nowadays of utmost importance.
-The transition towards more sustainable processes that combine efficient use of raw material and energy with higher transformation rates, better selectivity, and higher mass and energy efficiency will contribute to meet the objectives of the green deal.
+The transition towards more sustainable processes that combine efficient use of raw materials and energy with higher transformation rates, better selectivity, and higher mass and energy efficiency will contribute to meet the objectives of the Green Deal.

 Importance of Catalysis Engineering